 Next down the list are Research and Development expenses, followed by Administrative Overhead expenses.
 (Admin costs are often combined with sales expenses in a category called Sales, General and Admin Expenses)

-If you are an accountant you would probably say that there are far more details describing profits in manufacturing.
+If you are an accountant, you would probably say that far more details describe profits in manufacturing.
 And that is true.
-But then again, if you we’re you would probably not be reading the WATS Blog.
+But then again, if you were you would probably not be reading the WATS Blog.

 WATS MI in Action – Improve Profitability